GSA/Section508.gov/_events/2020-09-22-reporting-accessibility-with-VPAT-2.md

 ---
 title: Reporting Accessibility with VPAT&reg; 2 - A Guide for Vendors
 layout: wide_events
-start-date: Tuesday, Sep 22 2020 11:00 #only fill in start date if the events spans multiple days
+start-date: #only fill in start date if the events spans multiple days (YYYY-MM-DD)
-end-date: Tuesday, Sep 22 2020 12:30 #otherwise use end-date
+end-date: 2020-09-22 #otherwise use end-date (YYYY-MM-DD)
 overview:
 image:
 image-alt: